 Industries that come under job cost by the most

-Whether the estimate was purposefully given a margin of safety or the project went more smoothly than anticipated.
-When an invoice comes in below the initial estimate, customers are pleasantly surprised.
+Whether the estimate was purposefully given a margin of safety or the project went more smoothly than anticipated, when an invoice comes in below the initial estimate, customers are pleasantly surprised.

 Industries with the most accurate estimates

 Estimating jobs is no easy task.
 With experience comes the ability to better predict when things might drive costs up.
-If you work on a masonry team, for example, you’ll quickly learn that job sites with limited truck access will mean carrying tons of materials (literally) and driving up costs.
+If you work on a masonry team, for example, you’ll quickly learn that job sites with limited truck access will mean carrying tons of materials (literally) and that drives up costs.